On Einstein - Weyl unified model of dark energy and dark matter: Spherical reduction - static and cosmological solutions

+The above equations are {\bf not integrable} in any sense and rather difficult for a qualitative analysis.
+Nevertheless, they are not much more difficult than the equations for the static solutions considered in Section~2.2 and we may apply the same approach to solving them in asymptotic regions.
+If the scalar field identically vanishes these equations are essentially identical to the equations for the static states.
 They also would be greatly simplified if it were possible to neglect the $\sigma$-field.
-Unfortunately, it is evident that this is in general impossible because then $A_{-} =0$ and the last condition is incompatible with the other equations.
+Unfortunately, it is evident that this is in general impossible because then $A_{-} =0$ but this condition is incompatible with the other equations.
 This means that the exact solutions of the EW model (even with many scalar fields minimally coupled to gravity) should be {\bf non-isotropic}\footnote{ If one would introduce other scalar fields non-minimally coupled to gravity, this statement may become not valid.
 At this stage of investigation, we are not ready to add other vector fields or fields with the the spin $1/2$.}.
 In the next subsection we consider the simplified model obtained by neglecting the anisotropy.